seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 ### Wrong Command

 The client allows us to call any method on it.
-It simply tries to translate it to Memcached command and then send it to the server.
-If the command cannot be parsed the parser trows `WrongCommandException`.
-We can catch it in the client and reject a pending request immediately, instead of sending wrong data to the connection.
+It simply tries to translate it to Memcached command and then sends this command to the server.
+If the command cannot be parsed the parser throws `WrongCommandException`.
+We can catch it in the client and reject a pending request immediately, instead of sending some wrong data to the connection.

 >*The implementation of the protocol parser is beyond this article, but it is available in [the source code on GitHub](https://github.com/seregazhuk/php-memcached-react/tree/master/src/Protocol).
 And here are [the official protocol description](https://github.com/memcached/memcached/blob/master/doc/protocol.txt) and a [nice article](https://blog.elijaa.org/2010/05/21/memcached-telnet-command-summary/) with all commands summary.
 Take a look if you are interested.*